|

 tending to them along with other medical people.
 Good for her, he thought.

-Well done, Jasmin.
-A born doctor, already getting stuck in when she was
+Well done, Jasmin, a born doctor, already getting stuck in where she was

 needed.
 Alec, too, was doing his bit, helping make the patients comfortable.